 If you often have the problem of getting out of bed in the morning, do not set your alarm clock directly next to the bed, but preferably on the windowsill.
 On the one hand this forces you to get up and on the other hand you can open the window directly and breathe in the fresh, cool morning air.
 That gives you an extra kick!

 It is also important that you have the right bed for you.
-If your bed is not ergonomic, it can disrupt your sleep.
+If your bed is not ergonomic, it can interfere with your sleep.
 The better you can sleep in your bed, the better you regenerate and recover.
 It is important that you have an optimal slatted frame and the best mattress for your body that adapts to your body.

 People who sleep on their stomachs twist their spine in an unnatural position.
 If the neck is also turned to the side, this is also twisted.
 This can cause pain in the lower back and neck, as well as other postural problems in those who sleep on their stomach.
 If you constantly look at your smartphone or sit in front of the computer a lot, you have an even higher risk of postural damage.